 On April 26, 2022, we entered into an Exclusive License Agreement (the "License Agreement") with CLS, pursuant to which we received an exclusive license under certain patent rights and know-how owned or controlled by CLS to develop and commercialize pharmaceutical products and methods incorporating DNase in conjunction with CAR T therapies (the "Licensed Products").
-Under the terms of the License Agreement, we will have sole responsibility for, and shall use commercialize such Licensed products in the U.S. and certain European markets, and to commercialize such Licensed Products in the relevant market once marketing approval is obtained.
+Under the terms of the License Agreement, we will have sole responsibility for, and shall use commercially reasonable efforts to, among other things, research, develop and obtain marketing approval for the Licensed Products in the U.S. and certain European markets, and to commercialize such Licensed Products in the relevant market once marketing approval is obtained.